-The average American family uses more than 300 gallons of water at home daily, according to the United States Environmental Protection Agency.
-If that seems like a really high number, let's first consider how water is used in our everyday lives.
+The average American family uses more than 300 gallons of water at home daily, according to the United States Environmental Protection Agency (EPA).
+If that seems like a really high number let's first consider how water is used in our everyday lives.

 All of the water that we use comes from local lakes, rivers, streams or underground aquifers, depending on your city and state.
-How we use the water depends on the purpose at hand, such as:
+How we use water depends on the purpose at hand.

-- Approximately 20-40 gallons of water for one shower.
+- Approximately 20 to 40 gallons of water for one shower.

 - Washing machines use an average of 25 gallons per load.